-The regulations are based on the premise that there should be a gap between designing a new device or modifying an existing one and introducing it into the marketplace.
-The goal is to ensure that patients have access to safe, effective, and high-quality healthcare products before they are used.
+The regulations aim to bridge the gap between designing a new device or modifying an existing one and its market introduction.
+This ensures patients access safe, high-quality healthcare products.

-The International Medical Device Regulators Forum (IMDRF) is a voluntary group of medical device regulators from around the world who have come together to reach harmonization on medical device regulation.
-IMDRF develops internationally agreed-upon documents related to various topics affecting medical devices.
+The International Medical Device Regulators Forum (IMDRF) is a voluntary group of global medical device regulators.
+They aim for medical device regulation harmonization.
+IMDRF develops international documents on topics affecting medical devices.
 In 2013, IMDRF formed the Software as a Medical Device Working Group (WG) to develop guidance supporting innovation and timely access to safe and effective Software as a Medical Device globally.
 Chaired by the FDA, the Software as a Medical Device WG agreed upon the key definitions for Software as a Medical Device, a framework for risk categorization for Software as a Medical Device, the Quality Management System for Software as a Medical Device, and the clinical evaluation of Software as a Medical Device.